EWU logo

 To make a change during annual open enrollment:

-The benefits office must receive the Employee Enrollment/Change form between November 1-30.
-You may also make some changes using My Account.
-See the chart of changes you can make during the annual open enrollment.
+The Benefits Office must receive the Employee Enrollment/Change form between November 1-30.
+You may also make some changes using PEBB My Account.

 To make a change when a special open enrollment event occurs: